-- July 30 at 5:00 PM at the Ocean City Senior Center (18th and Simpson Ave) - Arrive ready for individual headshot photos.
-These will be used in the Pageant Program Book and in pageant publicity. - Orientation is open to contestants and one parent or guardian and should be about an hour.
-Ticket - order form and facts sheet are due at Orientation
+- July 30 at 5:00 PM at the Ocean City Senior Center (18th and Simpson Ave) Arrive ready for individual headshot photos.
+These will be used in the Pageant Program Book and in pageant publicity. - Orientation is only open to contestants and should be about an hour. - Ticket order form and contestant fact sheet are due at orientation - Parents are permitted at orientation